daniel-lee-wilkinson/capitalbikeshare_sql/README.md

   END;
 ```

-## Results
+#### Results

-The following results table is ordered by the number of trips, and it was manually altered for readability.
-I.e. "Sunday"
+The results below are ordered by the number of trips (and the weekday labels were manually written out for readability).
-is listed instead of "0" and so on.

 **Table 3:** Number of trips per weekday in April 2025.